maxivhuber/rpi-backup/README.md

 In these examples:
 - The UUID (`b17403dd-f4b3-4601-9514-f3bb56e90735`) is passed directly as an argument.
+- The environment variable `MIN_RETAIN=2` ensures a minimum of 2 backups are retained for this command only.
 - The `-s` parameter is used to override the **source directory** (where backups originate).

 ---